sysdiglabs/terraform-aws-secure-for-cloud/use-cases/manual-org-three-way.md

     See **account-management** and **account-security** modules in the diagram given below.

-- AWS member account for Compliance

-  - Sysdig Compliance Role:`aws:SecurityAudit policy`.

-    For more information, see [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).

-    This IAM Role provisions permissions pertaining to enable audit trail for compliance.

-    See the **account-compliance** module in the diagram given below.

 ## Overview

 In this setup, you will do the following: